 How to measure brand value

 Today’s acknowledgement of the power of brands means that there’s a wide range of ideas about what makes a brand successful.
-Unsurprisingly, measuring a company’s value can be complex and confusing without a clear strategy in mind.
+Unsurprisingly, measuring a company’s value can be complex and confusing without a clear strategy.
 There are several different approaches you can use when measuring brand value, and your brand should pick the one that works best for the size, scale, mission and values of your business.

 There are six core approaches:

-• Revenue premium valuation: This is a more specific form of income-based valuation.
+- Revenue premium valuation: This is a more specific form of income-based valuation.
 It compares your brand to non-branded alternatives to determine how much people are willing to pay for a recognised brand.
 This is an opportunity to discover how many people use your brand based on your brand identity and core brand values.

 What makes a brand valuable to customers?